wxcctechsummit/wxcclabguides/TechSummitRoW_2021/AgentSupervisor.md

 > Watch the following video, where each of the sections and their main options are explained.
 You will get a better idea of how the Agent Desktop look like and how to use it.

-<iframe width="1024" height="576" src="https://www.youtube-nocookie.com/embed/3bgyMdMGWLU?rel=0" title="WxCC Lab #2 Part 2: Agent Desktop Overview" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="1024" height="576" src="https://www.youtube-nocookie.com/embed/3bgyMdMGWLU?rel=0" title="Part1: Agent Desktop Overview" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 > **Note:** In this section you don't need to do any tasks.
 This section was created to familiarize you with the agent interface.